Adopting a Pyr

 The Rescue Coordinator will schedule a home visit to inspect your home.
 This is not to make sure you vacuum and dust weekly, but to point out any areas that might need improvement (slats in fence too wide in a spot), and to meet your family members and resident pets.
 Having that knowledge assists when assessing which dog will be a good fit.

 Once approved, we seek a suitable dog match.
 Arrangements are made for an introduction day, and if all goes well, adoption follows.
-All adopters have a two week trial with their rescue dog.
-If it is determined not to be a good match, rescue will refund the adoption fee and take the dog back into the rescue program.

 How much does it cost to adopt a Pyr?